functionless/eventual-website/docs/reference/orchestration/workflow.md

 ## Patterns

-See the [Workflow Patterns](../../cheatsheet.md) for a cheatsheet of patterns for building workflows.
+See the [Workflow Patterns](./patterns.md) for a cheat-sheet of patterns for building workflows.

 ## Runtime Semantics